sharc-lab/gnn-builder/README.md

 ## Documentation

-Comprehensive documentation is available at the following link: TBD.
+Comprehensive documentation is available at the following link: [https://sharc-lab.github.io/gnn-builder/](https://sharc-lab.github.io/gnn-builder/).

 You can find information about package installation, setup, demo usage, common use cases, and package API details.